A 501(c)(3) nonprofit

 Our mission

 At Skyland Ranch, we take great care to foster an atmosphere of mutual respect and honesty.
-Over the past 40 years the ranch has helped hundreds of men overcome drug, alcohol, and other addiction issues.
+Over the past 40 years the ranch has welcomed hundreds of men seeking a stable, drug- and alcohol-free place to rebuild daily life.

-We are a small, intentional community — not a clinical facility, and not a treatment center in the conventional sense.
+We are a small, intentional community, not a medical or clinical provider.
+We do not provide detox, diagnosis, counseling, therapy, or behavioral health treatment on site.
 We are a working horse ranch where sobriety is practiced one quiet day at a time, supported by structure, by chores, by horses, and by the company of other men who understand.

-Many residents arrive after multiple short-term programs.
-The ranch's pace — slow, steady, and grounded in real work — is often what allows recovery to finally take.
+Many residents arrive after short-term programs or other life transitions.
+The ranch's pace — slow, steady, and grounded in real work — gives sobriety room to become ordinary daily life.

 Our founders